programmer-socks/LiquidBounce/README.md

 [Twitter](https://twitter.com/CCBlueX)
 </div>

-LiquidBounce is a free and open-source mixin-based injection hacked client using the Fabric API for Minecraft.
+delta is a free and open-source mixin-based injection hacked client using the Fabric API for Minecraft.

 ## Issues
 If you notice any bugs or missing features, you can let us know by opening an issue [here](https://github.com/CCBlueX/LiquidBounce/issues).